-So without further ado, lets explore how to childproof your bathroom.
+So without further ado, let us explore how to childproof your bathroom.

 Restrict access to the bathroom when not in use

-So obvious that you may not have though of it.
+So obvious that you may not have thought of it.
 Is there really anything in the bathroom that you want your child to access without your supervision?